 - Click Move to a New Block.
 This will move the content to a new block at the end of the survey.

-- Scroll down to your new block.
-Click Block Options.
+- Scroll down to your new block and click on it.

 - Under Next Button Text, type Submit, or the desired text.